BDI-pathogens/phyloscanner/README.md

 # Then
 $ ./phyloscanner.py bams.txt refs.txt --windows 1000,1300,2000,2300,3000,3300,4000,4300,5000,5300,6000,6300,7000,7300,8000,8300 -A InfoAndInputs/2refs_HXB2_C.BW.fasta --pairwise-align-to B.FR.83.HXB2_LAI_IIIB_BRU.K03455
 ```
-(Those windows make best use of this simulated data, the `-A` option includes an alignment of external reference sequences along with the reads, and the `--pairwise-align-to` option is explained later on.)
+(Those windows make best use of this simulated data, the `-A` option includes an alignment of extra reference sequences along with the reads, and the `--pairwise-align-to` option is explained later on.)
 In the output you'll see trees and summary information indicating that these samples constitute:
 * a singly infected individual,
 * a dually infected individual i.e. infected by two distinct strains of virus,